-NOTE: When using a raised needle plate, use spacers to raise the presser foot.
+Note: When using a raised needle plate, use spacers to raise the presser foot.

-- From the Control Panel, click on Advanced..., then click on Head Timing, then Go To Headup. - 2.
+- 1. From the Control Panel, click on Advanced..., then click on Head Timing, then Go To Headup. - 2.
 Turn the machine power OFF. - 3.
 Disconnect the sash frame and lower the sewing table. - 4.
 Remove the two screws that attach each standard needle plate and replace the standard plates with the raised plates.
-Use the same screws to attach the raised needle plates. - Remove the lower cover on the front of each head.
-It is not necessary to remove any thread. - 6.
-Using a small flat-bladed screwdriver, push the standard spacer up to the top of the presser foot driver assembly (see Figure 3-12). - 7.
+Use the same screws to attach the raised needle plates. - 5.
+Remove the lower cover on the front of each head.
+It is not necessary to remove any thread. - Using a small flat-bladed screwdriver, push the standard spacer up to the top of the presser foot driver assembly (see Figure 3-12). - 7.
 Shim spacers come in two thicknesses: 0.020" and 0.040".
-Each shim spacer has five holes, which will cover half of the poodles in each sowing head.
-The results in each sowing head.
+Each shim spacer has five holes, which will cover half of the needles in each sewing head.

-the needles in each sewing head.
 The raised needle plates are 0.090" higher than a standard needle plate, so you should add two 0.040" spacers to both sides of each sewing head.